RallySoftware-cookbooks/java-service/README.md

 Note that 'echoserver' is ths value of `service_name` as specified in the `java_service` provider.
 This is useful if you want different values on different nodes.

+#### `java_service` also supports the following actions: :start, :stop, :enable, :disable, :load, :restart, and :reload
+These actions maniuplate the alreaded created service.

 ## License
 Copyright (C) 2013 Rally Software Development Corp